geochurch/www_personalgenomes_org/README.md

 www_personalgenomes_org
 =======================

 This is the website for [www.personalgenomes.org](http://www.personalgenomes.org), implemented using Django.
+This enables our site to use IP address to display defaualt content based on the country a viewer is in, and to allow Austrian users to view a German version of their site.
 So far no database features have been used, although there's a chance we'll use such features in the future.

 Submitting updates to the site
 ------------------------------